4d/4d-for-ios/docs/Listform-ManifestCustomTemplate.md

 ---
-id: manifest-custom-listform-template
+id: manifest-listform-template
 title: Manifest.json
 sidebar_label: Manifest.json
 ---

-The manifest file includes information about your custom list form template such as the:
+The manifest file includes information about your list form template, such as the:
 * Storyboard type (list form or detail form)
 * Name
 * Number of fields per cell